Raptors stretch win streak and Buttigieg clings to narrow lead; In the news for February 6 | paNOW | Prince Albert, Saskatchewan - Mash Viral

 “We are deeply sad … (But) we are very happy to have escaped a bigger accident,” Yerlikaya said, adding that the plane could have burst into flames.

-Health Minister Fahrettin Koca reported early Thursday that three people had died and needed 179 care in several hospitals.
+Health Minister Fahrettin Koca reported early Thursday that three people had died and needed 179 care in multiple hospitals.

 Rescuers, assisted by an excavator, pulled one body under the wreck before the rescue mission ended.